djinn-ci/djinn/docs/admin/worker.md

 ## Configuring the Worker Daemon

-The `dist` directory contains files for running the Djinn worker as a daemon on Linux systems that use systemd and SysVinit for daemon management.
+The `dist` directory contains files for running the Djinn Worker as a daemon on Linux systems that use systemd and SysVinit for daemon management.
 Use whichever suits your needs, and modify accordingly.